 The global equity market rallied strongly in 2020 and 2021 (with the MSCI ACWI IMI up 16.3% and 18.2%, respectively), despite the economic shutdown and rising COVID-19 cases.
-The first half of 2022 has been a volatile period for the global equity market, resulting in more moderate equity valuations.
-Concerns about rising inflation and labor shortages continue into the rest of 2022.
+The 2022 calendar year was a volatile period for the global equity market, which saw a double-digit decline (with the MSCI ACWI IMI down -18.4%) amid concerns about a looming recession as a result of the aggressive Fed tightening, the fastest pace of rate increases in 40 years.

 Over the last 10 years, the US has outperformed the international developed market and emerging markets equities.
-From the start of 2012 to mid-2022, the US share in global equity markets (approximated by the MSCI All Country World Index [ACWI]2) grew from 46% to 61%, while the share of non-US developed nations shrank from 41% to 28%.
+From the start of 2013 through 2022, the US share in global equity markets (approximated by the MSCI All Country World Index [ACWI]2) grew from 46% to 60%, while the share of non-US developed nations shrank from 41% to 28%.
 The share of emerging market-domiciled issues has remained consistent since 2012 (11-13%).